Prescription Drug Addiction

 Perhaps one of the most challenging questions to ask yourself is this: do you have a prescription drug addiction?
 Addiction occurs when you realize that continuing to take these drugs can lead to adverse conditions and even risky behavior, and yet you continue to do so.
 It also includes dependence, a condition in which you find it very hard to stop using substances.

-- Running out of prescription medications before you should
+- Running out of prescription medications earlier than the directions say to

 - Doctor shopping or talking to several doctors to get more than one prescription